Travel Grant Opportunities

 - Patti McGill Peterson - Weaving the Streets/People's History Archive Grant: Students accepted to off-campus study programs have the opportunity to apply for a Patti McGill Peterson grant through Weaving the Streets & People’s History Archive, an ongoing collaboration between the Richard F. Brush Art Gallery and Weave News.
 This project focuses on how ordinary people use public space.
 Accepted students will receive funds in exchange for researching, writing, and publishing several short articles related to their abroad coursework and interests for Weave News, keeping in mind the general purpose of the project, and to collect several artifacts for the People’s History Archive.

-While completing an application for these grants, students should consult with a faculty or staff member who will advise, review the final draft of the proposal, and write a recommendation about the student and the proposal.
+While completing an application for these grants, students are to consult with a faculty or staff member who will advise, review the final draft of the proposal, and write a recommendation about the student and the proposal.
 Students applying for Independent Travel/Research Grants must also make an appointment to discuss their proposal with the Associate Dean of International Studies.